-Rev. Dr. George E. ”Tink” Tinker is a member of the wazhazhe, Osage Nation.
+Rev. Dr. George E. ”Tink” Tinker is a citizen of the wazhazhe, Osage Nation.
 A professor emeritus at the Iliff School of Theology since 1985, he continues to teach courses in American Indian cultures, history, and religious traditions; cross-cultural and Third-World theologies; and justice and peace studies, and is a frequent speaker on these topics both in the U.S. and internationally.
 His publications include American Indian Liberation: A Theology of Sovereignty (2008); Spirit and Resistance: Political Theology and American Indian Liberation (2004); and Missionary Conquest: The Gospel and Native American Genocide (1993).
 He is co-editor of Native Voices: American Indian Identity and Resistance (2003), and Fortress Press’ Peoples’ Bible (2008).

 Professor Tinker holds a B.A from New Mexico Highlands University, a M.Div. from the Pacific Lutheran Theological Seminary and a Ph.D. from Graduate Theological Union.
 While Tinker is retired as emeritus professor of American Indian studies, he started his adult journey as an ordained Lutheran pastor (in his Lutheran mother’s tradition) and did a Ph.D. in biblical studies before shifting his attention to his father’s culture.
 It was sorting out the tension between these two radically different traditions that led to his identification of the distinct worldview differences he will discuss in his lecture.